dan-r/HomeAssistant-Ohme/README.md

 ## Setup
 From the Home Assistant Integrations page, search for and add the Ohme integration.

+### Social Logins
-If you created your Ohme account through a social login (Apple/Facebook/Google), you will need to set a password in the Ohme app or 'reset your password' to use this integration.
+If you created your Ohme account through an Apple, Facebook or Google account, you will need to set a password in the Ohme app.

+Open the menu in the Ohme app (☰) and note the email address shown under your name.
+This is your login email address and may differ from what you expect.

+To set a password, open **Settings** from this menu and click **Account Details > Change Password**.
+Thanks to [EV Nick](https://www.youtube.com/c/NicolasRaimo) for these instructions.

 ## Entities